umayrh/umayrh.github.io/_posts/2021-10-28-individuation.md

 ## Introduction

 Philosophy often focuses on existence and essence while individual beings only serve as the apparent evidence of a different reality.
-Simondon, returning philosophy's focus to the process of an individual's formation, says that what is implicit here is the assumption that there is a "principle of individuation prior to individuation itself that is capable of explaining, producing, and guiding it."
+Simondon, returning philosophy's focus to the process of an individual's formation, says that what has been implicit here is the assumption that there is a "principle of individuation prior to individuation itself that is capable of explaining, producing, and guiding it."
 Perhaps what makes his new focus unique is his refusal to "grant an ontological privilege to the constituted individual."
 And so Simondon begins with two postulates:
 * Individuation has a principle
 * Individuation explains the individual, and not vice versa.

+This constitution of the individual is exemplified (as "nucleation") by crystallization; it is in boiling and condensation, in rain, clouds, and snow; in thunder and lightening.
+It spans protein formation, polymerization,
+semiconductor development, and alloy design.
+In other words, nucleation pervades nature as well as technology.

-By page 2, Simondon deems philosophy - atomism and hylomorphism, in particular - to have inadequately described individuation.
+By page 2, Simondon deems philosophy - atomism and hylomorphism, in particular - to have inadequately described individuation, mostly because they seek to explain the operation through its outcome.
 By page 5, Simondon lays out what makes his thesis possible: "Individuation has not been able to be adequately thought and described because only a single form of equilibrium was known, namely stable equilibrium; what was unknown was precisely metastable equilibrium."
-It is as if Simondon is announcing a new relationship of philosophy with natural sciences, physics and biology, in particular.
-And so Simondon folds into philosophy concepts from thermodynamics like:
+It is as if Simondon is announcing a new relationship of philosophy with the natural sciences, with physics and biology, in particular; as he folds into philosophy concepts from thermodynamics like:
 * system
 * system state